dangoor/getjs/README.txt

 function referred to in the object.
 In the example above, the function
 {{{bar}}} exported by the {{{lib/mypkg/foo.js}}} module will be run with an array containing the command line arguments.

+The {{{dependencies}}} reflect package names and required versions.
+You can list just package names, or each element can be an array of
+{{{Package Name, Minimum Version, Maximum Version}}}.
+Maximum version is optional.
+The versions should be specified as an array of numbers that match up with the version.numeric property for a given package.

 Additionally, the following files can be placed at the root: